Bullets of Justice

-Bullets of Justice is a film made by Valeri Milev and Timur Turisbekov.
+Bullets of Justice is a 2019 Bulgarian film made by Valeri Milev and Timur Turisbekov.
 Originally shot in 2017 as a pilot episode for a series, after a reconsideration of a concept it was eventually extended into a full feature film premiering at London FrightFest Film Festival on the 23rd of August 2019.

 Plot

 The action takes place in the United States in the days of the Third World War.
 The American government initiates a secret project code named "Army Bacon" in order to create super soldier by inbreeding human beings with pigs.
 Twenty five years later a breed called "Muzzles" have occupied the top of the food chain, farming and eating well-fattened humans like livestock.

 Rob Justice (Timur Turisbekov) is an ex-bounty hunter working for the last line of human resistance - a group of survivors hiding in a nuclear bunker deep underground.
 Justice is hired to find out how the "muzzles" came to power and how to destroy them.